linode/docs/docs/development/java/java-development-wildfly-centos-7.md

 There are multiple ways for setting Apache HTTP to direct calls to WildFly (mod_jk, mod_proxy, mod_cluster), the decision mainly to select mod_jk was based on [this article](http://www.programering.com/a/MTO3gDMwATg.html) that its content is distributed across several sites, you will find detailed pros & cons.

-1.  `mod_jk` provided by Tomcat needs to be built on the server, thats why you need to install build & make tools to your linode using following command:
+1.  `mod_jk` provided by Tomcat needs to be built on the server, that's why you need to install build & make tools to your Linode using following command:

         sudo yum install httpd-devel gcc gcc-c++ make libtool sudo ln -s /usr/bin/apxs /usr/sbin/apxs